 “Wha . . .”
 Dougie tried to groan, but nothing came out.
 As he returned to full awareness, he found himself looking down at his own hand.
 It was writing on what looked like a page of Roderick’s journal.

-“This time the result is exactly what I hoped.
+“This time the result is exactly as I hoped.
 Much better than with the teetotaler Edmund.
-Another foolish nephew found the sham journal and took the bait as planned.
+Another foolish boy found the sham journal and took the bait as planned.
 He never suspected its true purpose.
-Infusing it with my spiritual essence has indeed allowed me to create a link with a blood relative across the span of years.”
+Infusing it with my spiritual essence has again allowed me to create a link with a blood relative across the span of years.”

 Dougie wanted to look away from the horror of his dawning realization, but his eyes refused to obey.